liyanafzl/liyanafzl.github.io/3Dprinting.md

 The action or process of making a physical object from a three-dimensional digital model, typically by laying down many thin layers of a material in succession.

-## Softwares Required:
+## Software Required:

-A few softwares were installed which would be useful in the fabrication lab.
+A few software applications were installed which would be useful in the fabrication lab.
 Some of the softwares that were told to be installed were:

 * AutoCAD ( Ex. : EagleCAD, Rhinoceros)
 It is used for creating blueprints for our designs in mind.